 The CQATest app is mostly used to test the operation of all the mobile's external components, such as the loudspeaker, microphone, touch screen, and torch (if any).
 However, using the app may slow down the mobile's performance.
 In addition, your device may begin to exhibit problems with the following functions: battery indicator does not appear on screen, trouble with sim access (i.e., the mobile will frequently and automatically go to airplane mode).

-If you are experiencing these issues with an Android or Motorola device, please follow the steps in the following section to return your phone to normal mode.
+If you are experiencing these issues with an Android, Samsung or Motorola device, please follow the steps in the following section to return your phone to normal mode.

 How to Disable the CQATest App on a Mobile Device

-When the CQATest misbehaves, it will typically display an error message indicating that the "CQATest commserver has started."
-Furthermore, the results of the CQATest app will be displayed in the main menu of your smartphone.
+When the CQATest malfunctions, it will typically display an error message indicating that the "CQATest commserver has started".
+The results of the CQATest app will be displayed in the main menu of your smartphone.

 There are two methods for disabling or removing the CQA test software app from your smartphone.

-- Then, by pressing the “Force Uninstall” button, you can force stop or disable the app.
+- Press the “Force Uninstall” button, to force stop and uninstall and disable the app.

 - Go to "Settings," then "Backup and Reset."